vmagelo/msdocs-django-three-azure-services/README.md

     return
 ```

-Then, there is the complicated setting up of PostgreSQL to use managed ID, which goes something like this:
+Then, there is the complicated setting up of PostgreSQL to use managed ID, which goes something like this (from the first reference above):

 1. Grant a user account to be Active Directory Admin.
 (Portal or CLI)
 1. Get application ID of the system-assigned identity.
 (Portal or CLI).